isomerpages/moe-bendemeersec/_cca/Performing Arts/Choir.md

 Teacher's Day Celebrations

-![Rehearsal before the Voices of Singapore Festival 2022 at CHIJMES](/images/Cca/cca-choir2022n-07.jpg)
+![Rehearsal before the Voices of Singapore Festival 2022 at CHIJMES](/images/Cca/cca-choir2022n-07.jpg) Rehearsal before the Voices of Singapore Festival 2022 at CHIJMES

-![Rehearsal before the Voices of Singapore Festival 2022 at CHIJMES](/images/Cca/cca-choir2022n-08.jpg)
+![Rehearsal before the Voices of Singapore Festival 2022 at CHIJMES](/images/Cca/cca-choir2022n-08.jpg) Rehearsal before the Voices of Singapore Festival 2022 at CHIJMES

 <p style="text-align:justify">Teamwork, self-discipline, responsibility, passion and buildup of confidence levels are what we place importance on the most.
 Every session is indeed a good learning experience for our members. </p>